 Now you can send, receive and organise your money internationally, without crazy fees or even-crazier exchange rates – just a small, fair charge when your money moves between currencies.

-This is clearly great news.
+This is great news.
 Whether you’re a student, a professional or a business, you’re bound to find something to suit your needs.
-That said, you will also need to take your personal circumstances into consideration.

 Because you’re new to the UK, you have a limited credit history and not much documentation.
 Some banks are strict with their requirements, so opening a bank account with them will be difficult.